zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

                 1. If the hash owner name of the NSEC3 record does not match apex of *Child Zone* then add name server IP to the *NSEC3 Mismatches Apex* set.
-                2. Else if the type list in the NSEC3 record does not match the following criteria then add name server IP to the *NSEC3 Incorrect Type List* set:
+                2. Else if the type list in the NSEC3 record matche at least one of the following criteria then add name server IP to the *NSEC3 Incorrect Type List* set:
-                   1. Contains SOA, NS, DNSKEY, NSEC3PARAM and RRSIG.
+                   1. At least one of SOA, NS, DNSKEY, NSEC3PARAM or RRSIG is missing.
-                   2. Does not contain NSEC or NSEC3.
+                   2. At least one of NSEC or NSEC3 is included.
                 3. Retrieve the NSEC3 record from the response.
                 4. Retrieve the RRSIG records for the retrieved NSEC3 record.
                 5. If the NSEC3 records do not have a matching RRSIG